Broughton Hall Catholic High School - Equality

 Objective 1 - Undertake an analysis of recruitment data and trends regarding protected characteristics as defined by the Equality Act (2010), and report on this to the Executive and Finance sub-committee of the Governing Body.

 Objective 2 - To use performance data to monitor student achievement and respond to variations between groups of learners, subjects, courses and key stages, trends over time and comparisons with other schools.
-In particular, we will seek to improve attainment and achievement for all groups of students; especially students who may be affected by discrimination and lack of equal opportunity, as defined by the Equality Act (2010).
+We will seek to improve attainment and achievement for all groups of students; especially students who may be affected by discrimination and lack of equal opportunity, as defined by the Equality Act (2010).

 Objective 3 - To further improve accessibility across the school for students, staff and visitors with disabilities, including access to specialist teaching areas.